Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Experimental Evaluation

-In the optimistic approach, and with $80\%$ cross-domain transactions, $1.35\%$ of transactions are appended to the ledgers in an inconsistent order, Hence, increasing the percentage of contention in the workload to $50\%$ and $90\%$ results in $5\%$ and $11\%$ reduction in the throughput (respectively).
-With $100\%$ cross-domain transaction and with $50\%$ and $90\%$ contention in the workload, we measure $6\%$ and $14\%$ reduction in the throughput.
-Similarly, the failure of $10\%$ of cross-domain transactions decreases $24\%$ and $29\%$ of the throughput with $80\%$ and $100\%$ cross-domain transactions respectively.
-Note that since both inconsistencies and failures are detected by higher-level domains, the latency of processing transactions by edge domains is not affected.

-In the presence of Byzantine nodes, as shown in Fig~\ref{fig:cross-b}(b), \sys shows similar behavior, however, with lower throughput and higher latency.
-This is expected because Byzantine fault-tolerant protocols are in general more expensive than crash fault-tolerant protocols.
+In the presence of Byzantine nodes, as shown in Fig~\ref{fig:cross-b}, \sys shows similar behavior, although with lower throughput and higher latency (due to the higher cost of BFT protocols compared to CFT protocols).